We love nothing more than a mini-break from Singapore. Here's where we fancy hanging out on a beach with the kiddos...

 About an hour by ferry

 Apart from Sentosa, this is our closest island neighbour and it’s the go-to if you want to get away fast, play golf or just spend days with the kids playing on beautiful beaches with powder-soft sand.
-If, like us, you want an effortless escape where all of the family will be taken care of wonderfully, check out our guide to all the beautiful Bintan resorts we love for a weekend of family bliss.
-But if you want more than just sand and sea heaven, you need to have LoolLa Adventure Resort on your radar…
+If, like us, you want an effortless escape where all of the family will be taken care of wonderfully, this is the place to be for a weekend of family bliss.

 About 3 hours by ferry including land transfer